Preservation Worcester's Sixth Annual

 Better than your Average Yard Sale

 Sunday, October 5, 2014

 We are offering numberous tours and talks this Fall.

 Click here for more information about our upcoming tours, talks and events.

 Click here to access information about our Around the Common Tour as well as our award-winning self-guided tour of Worcester's Canal District.

 Click here to join us!

-Photograph of Fire Alarm & Telegraph Building taken January 7, 2014
+Photograph of the future parking lot at the Fire Alarm & Telegraph Building taken June 25, 2014.

 The mission of Preservation Worcester is to preserve for future generations the sites and structures which are significant to the culture, history, and architecture of the city and to encourage excellence in future design.